Hailagaz/hailagaz/README.md

 ## About me
 ![](https://komarev.com/ghpvc/?username=hailagaz&style=flat-square&color=00008b&label=VISITS)

-Front-End developer with more than a year of continuous learning and working designing and developing websites.

-Previous work direction was Automated Control Systems (ACS) engineering with 8 years of experience.
+Passionate and skilled Front-End Developer with a strong foundation in ReactJS, JavaScript, HTML and CSS.
+Proficient in creating responsive web designs and interactive user interfaces.
+Enthusiastic about leveraging technology to build visually appealing and user-friendly websites.
+Committed to continuous learning and staying up-to-date with the latest industry trends.

 ## Languages and Tools